Dexter (Deck) Cline

 We call Dick Mr. Congeniality.

 You can see his positive presence at every CBS Blues Sunday, and our Taste of Charlotte Beer/Wine Tent would not happen without his devoted energy every year.

 We cherish and salute our CBS Bluesman, who has more "get up and do it" than those 1/2 his age.

-She is also the longest running member at the IBC every year, with 14 years under her belt.
+Betsy has the distinguished record of being the one member of CBS who has attended more IBC than any other member, and also the longest running member at the IBC every year, with 18 years under her belt.

 Always wearing a smile, a great attitude and the life of the party, Betsy is a valuable At Large member we absolutely love.